 In her Personality Matters series, Leslie Sachs examines the personalities and people issues that are found in technology groups from cross-functional, high-performance teams to dysfunctional matrix organizations.

-work on some Level 3 processes with Level 2 processes in the CMMI and it might be the same for the People CMM as well..
+Since the People Capability Maturity Model is based upon 5 maturity levels, you would normally focus on establishing the Level 2 processes before moving on to the Level 3 processes.
+That said, it has become common to work on some Level 3 processes with Level 2 processes in the CMMI and it might be the same for the People CMM as well..

 In Competency Analysis, we identify the Knowledge, Skills and Abilities required to perform a particular activity.
 This is often linked back to training – especially when qualified candidates are difficult to find.
 Competencies are also essential in evaluating and improving performance.